PoisotLab/ms_metaweb_perspectives/README.md

 for an overview], which may be confounded by the sparse nature of graph data, learning embeddings works in the low-dimensional space that maximizes information about the network structure.

+The embedding of a network, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point,

 ![From a low-dimensional feature vector (see @fig:embedding), it is possible to develop predictive approaches.
 Nodes in an ecological network are species, for